 Students may apply for admission by meeting with the program director.
 Prior to entry, the student must be able to show competency in computers.
 Each Spring students will have to provide documentation of vaccines, background check, etc. as posted on the program’s web page.
 Because some classes are only offered in a specific semester, plus some courses have pre-requisites or co-requisites, meeting with the program director before each semester is necessary to avoid problems.

 Students must earn a “C” or better in all courses in order to progress and complete the program.
 This includes being able to pass 100% of psychomotor and affective competencies required in AHMA 260 & AHMA 262 Laboratory courses.
 A course may be attempted a maximum of two times.
 At the end of the program the student will perform a 200-hour, unpaid externship/practicum in an ambulatory facility, such as a clinic or doctor’s office.
 The site must be approved by the Program Director.
 This provides the student with the opportunity to apply the knowledge and skills learned in a real world setting.
 Students successfully completing the program will be awarded an Associate of Applied Science degree.

 Graduates who desire to obtain certification as a Medical Assistant will need to meet with the program director to discuss available options.

 Catalog Year: 2018-2019

 Note: A minimum of a C in each Medical Assisting core course is required for graduation.
-Medical Assisting core courses must be completed with no more than 2 attempts.
-The student must show competence in computers to enter the Medical Assisting program.
+Medical Assisting core courses must be completed in no more than 2 attempts.
+The student must show competence in computer applications to enter the Medical Assisting program.